sethfischer/nissan-leaf-obd-manual/source/diagnostic-connector.rst

     *Nissan Leaf* OBD-II diagnostic connector contact designation (mating-end view)

+As depicted in
-As can be seen in :numref:`leaf-diagnostic-connector-contact-designation-legend`, the *Leaf* uses five of the contacts with a mandated designation: chassis ground, signal ground, Car‑CAN high, Car‑CAN low, and permanent +12 V DC.
-The designation of the remaining pins is specific to the *Leaf*: AV‑CAN low, +12 V DC when vehicle powered on, AV‑CAN high, EV‑CAN low, and EV‑CAN high.
+:numref:`leaf-diagnostic-connector-contact-designation-legend`, the *Leaf* uses five contacts with a mandated designation: chassis ground, signal ground, Car‑CAN high, Car‑CAN low, and permanent +12 V DC.
+Designation of the remaining pins is specific to the *Leaf*: AV‑CAN low, +12 V DC when vehicle powered on, AV‑CAN high, EV‑CAN low, and EV‑CAN high.

 .. table:: *Nissan Leaf* vehicle diagnostic connector contact designation
     :name: leaf-diagnostic-connector-contact-designation-legend